dougkerr/surveillance/CommunityView/doc/InstallCVDedicated.md

     camera1=1138parkst 1138 Park Street

-If there are three cameras, the configuration lines night look something like
+If there are three cameras, the configuration lines might look something like
 this:

     camera1=1138parkst 1138 Park Street